 Petrol and diesel prices remain unchanged; here's what you need to pay in your city today

-Petrol and diesel prices remained unchanged on Monday although both saw a decline on Sunday.
-In Delhi, petrol price cost Rs 101.64 a litre while the rate of diesel was at Rs 89.07 per litre.
+Petrol and diesel prices remained static on Wednesday.
+In Delhi, petrol costs Rs 101.49 a litre while the rate of diesel was Rs 88.92 per litre.

-In Chennai, a litre of petrol is priced at Rs 99.32.
-On Monday, the price of a litre of diesel was at Rs 93.66.
+In Chennai, a litre of petrol is priced at Rs 99.20.
+On Wednesday, the price of a litre of diesel was Rs 93.52.

-While petrol can be bought at Rs 110.04 in Bhopal and diesel was priced at Rs 97.88 a litre today.
+While petrol can be bought at Rs 109.91 in Bhopal and diesel costs Rs 97.72 a litre today.

 Petrol and diesel prices are revised by the oil marketing companies including Bharat Petroleum, Indian Oil and Hindustan Petroleum.
 The new prices are implemented at 6 am every day.
 States and cities have different fuel prices because of the value-added taxes, local and freight charges which vary depending on the place.